dannyhlee/DanMan/Databricks-bigdata-uda-deltalake.md

 The Single Source of Truth is a practice in the design and implementation of Information systems so that everybody accessing data, code, configuration or other assets are all accessing the same resource.
 Rather than storing duplicated data, in multiple siloed repositories, we make sure they are all the same.
 When we duplicate data, we increase the chance of errors and inconsistencies in data.

 #### What are the 3 pillars of Delta Lake?

+The 3 pillars of Delta lake are:
+1. Clean, Quality Data - ACID transactions, schema enforcement during ingestion and evolution, exactly once semantics, time travel (rollback, audit trails, reproduccable ml experiments)
+2. Consistent views across stream and batch workloads - isolates snapshots which allows simulatenous r/w, mixed streaming/batch data, can handle both.
+Acts as a batch table and a streaming source/sink.
+3. Optimized and easy to adapt - uses sparks distributed processing power to work with meta data, works with on-premise hdfs, compatible with spark APIs, open source, no data lock-in, local dev possible, in-place import from parquet to delta.